nguyenpham/FelicityEgtb/README.md

 In development: All code has been still being written.
 You may use them for studying or trying to integrate into your code.
 However, you should not use them to generate endgames since the code has been in checking process and all could be changed seriously, from algorithms to file formats.

-- Chess: it could generate all 5 men with forward method.
-6 men is not verified yet
+- Chess: it could generate all 5 men with forward/backward method.
+6 men is possible but not verified yet
 - Xiangqi: it could calculate index spaces
 - Jeiqi: no code yet